Sahila Chaddha

-Sahila Chadha (Chaddha is an alternative spelling for the surname Chadha) is an Indian former actress.
+Sahila Chadha (Chaddha is an alternative spelling for the surname Chadha) is an Indian former actress and beauty pageant titleholder.

 Personal life

 Sahila is married to actor Nimai Bali, with whom she has a daughter.

 Career

 Sahila was crowned Miss India and won 25 contests before becoming a Miss India.
 She played the character of Rita in the film Hum Aapke Hain Koun and has featured alongside many superstars, including Shahrukh Khan, Salman Khan, Govinda, and Sanjay Dutt.